Go to Twin Peaks Table of Contents for a note on the analysis.

 First and foremost, the scene pushes ahead with Briggs likely being identified as the John Doe.
 But something else is going on.
 This projects as a night scene.
 It's likely to be perceived as a night scene.
 As such, it's one of several scenes that have begun to disrupt the viewer's natural disposition towards a linear timeline.

 (1) Tuesday morning.
 Despite the confusion wrought by the previous scene, we know it is Tuesday morning because Cole had said they would be at Yankton the following morning to have a meeting with Cooper at 9 sharp.
-Gordon, Tammy and Albert exit a regional airport into what appears to be early morning light and are greeted by two FBI agents.
+Gordon, Tammy, and Albert exit a regional airport into what appears to be early morning light and are greeted by two FBI agents.
 Gordon thanks them for meeting them and says, "Let's get going."
 They climb in a car with license plate 59NR01.
 The make is a Lincoln, the same as Mr. C had been driving when he had his collision, even the same year.
 One of the agents returns to the building and the other climbs in the car to chauffeur.

 (2) Cut to a lonely view of a seeming South Dakota highway.
-Gordon had for some reason believed they were going to the Black Hills (where Buckhorn is) when those are on the west of the state whereas the fictional prison at Yankton is in the east of the state.
+Gordon had for some reason believed they were going to the Black Hills (where Buckhorn is) when those are on the west of the state whereas the Yankton prison is in the east of the state.
 Now, he realizes they are nowhere near the Black Hills and Albert has a photo ready to make up for their being nowhere near it.
 We might be reminded of black-and-white Cooper speaking with ??????? in part one and how Cooper had been told he was far away and then disappeared.

-Lincoln.
-Again.
+We have yet another Lincoln as Lincoln is one of the presidents carved on Mount Rushmore.
 Lincoln street in Blue Velvet was the road that took Jeffrey into the underworld.
 We had Mr. C in his Lincoln car, a repeated focus being the Lincoln clock approaching 2:53.
 Jade gave Cooper-Dougie a five dollar bill (Lincoln bust) with which to call for help.
 Now the FBI agents ride in a Lincoln the same make as was Mr. C's, and Albert gives Gordon a picture of Mount Rushmore on which is the face of Lincoln.

 (3) GORDON: We're not anywhere near Mount Rushmore.